Blog Archive

 1. Prepare the surface: Before painting, ensure the wood surface is clean and free of dust or debris.
 Use sandpaper to smooth out any rough spots or splinters.
 Preparation is vital to a good finish.

 4. Allow for drying time: It is essential to allow each coat of paint to dry thoroughly before applying another coat or handling the toy.
 Drying can take anywhere from a few hours to a day or more, depending on the thickness of the coat and the humidity and temperature of the environment.
 I generally allow acrylic paints to dry overnight (12 or more hours) between coats.
 The paint needs to be bone dry before sanding.
-If the paint gums up your sandpaper it isn't dry enough.
+If the paint gums up your sandpaper, it isn't dry enough.

-In summary, painting handmade wood toys with acrylic paint can be fun and rewarding, but it is essential to keep drying and cure time in mind.
+In summary, painting handmade wood toys with acrylic paint can be fun and rewarding, but it is essential to keep drying and curing time in mind.
 You can ensure a successful paint job by following these tips and allowing for sufficient drying and cure time.

 2023-03-03